Wedding planning is such a big and exciting task, and as a bride, deciding what you want to wear on your wedding day is always top of the list.

 If you’re not used to wearing high-heeled shoes, then your wedding day is not the day to start – trust me, you’ll regret it!
 On your wedding day, comfort is all-important, and the last thing you want to worry about is tripping down the aisle, especially if you are already feeling nervous.

 Pick a heel height that you’re comfortable with – even if your fiancé is much taller than you, adding a few centimetres to your bridal heels will make very little difference.
-Don’t feel pressured to wear high wedding heels if they’re not for you – there are lots of gorgeous low-heeled wedding shoes available too.
+Don’t feel pressured to wear high wedding heels if they’re not for you – there are lots of gorgeous low-heeled and flat wedding shoes available too.

 3. Invest in quality